What is croup? Diagnosis and symptoms

 If your child is having worsening symptoms such as difficulty breathing, blue lips, signs of dehydration or difficulty swallowing, it is best to seek medical attention.

-Our pediatric specialty clinics offer croup testing and evaluation for all infants and children.
-However, any of our urgent care centers can treat children ages six months and up.
+Our network of health system partners offer croup testing and evaluation for all infants and children.
+However, we can treat children ages six months and up.
 Just find the center nearest you and walk in or save your spot online.
 Our caring providers are here to help your child feel better soon and give you peace of mind.

 References: